sethforprivacy/sethforprivacy.com/content/posts/privacy-first-steps.md

   - I've long been a huge fan of CalyxOS, have run it for almost a year, and am a financial supporter of the [Calyx Institute](https://calyxos.org/), the non-profit organization behind CalyxOS.
 CalyxOS is an incredibly powerful tool, one that takes the open-source Android operating system created by Google and strips Google's tracking and services out of it, and then builds it back up with a focus on user privacy and FOSS app stores (like F-Droid).
   - For more on CalyxOS and my experience/recommendations, see my blog post ["Switching to CalyxOS"]({{< ref "/content/posts/switching-to-calyxos.md" >}}).
 - [GrapheneOS](https://grapheneos.org/)
   - I've been testing out GrapheneOS for the last few months and am thoroughly impressed with how far the usability has come over the past 6mo or so.
-The Google Compatibility Layer enables microG-like support for apps, and works seamlessly once installed properly.
+The Google Compatibility Layer enables microG-like support for apps and works seamlessly once installed properly.
 If you want a bit more security to go with the privacy, consider trying out GrapheneOS.

 ## 10. Use a more privacy-conscious desktop operating system